disowned-projects/cosmo-cli/readme.md

 Options:<br>
 `—-files`: Files to run prettier on.
 By default, all `.js` files inside `src/` and `flow-typed/` will be formatted.<br>
-`--no-config`: Use prettier without any config
+`--noConfig`: Use prettier without any config

 ### lint ❌